Unranked Syracuse hands No. 7 North Carolina its 3rd loss in 5 games

 — SportsCenter (@SportsCenter) February 14, 2024

-Tuesday's upset in Syracuse was a rematch of a game the Tar Heels won, 103-67 in Chapel Hill on Jan.
-13. This time it was the Orange offense that controlled the game in a sizzling performance against one of the nation's best defenses.
+Tuesday's upset in Syracuse was a rematch of a game the Tar Heels won, 103-67, in Chapel Hill on Jan.
+13. This time the Orange offense controlled the game in a sizzling performance against one of the nation's best defenses.

 Syracuse put the pressure on early, jumping out to a 21-11 first-half lead.
-North Carolina rallied to tie the game at 42-42 halftime, then recovered from a 52-43 second-half deficit to take a 65-64 lead late in the game.
-But Syracuse outscored UNC 22-14 from there to secure the upset victory.
+North Carolina rallied to tie the game at 42-42 at halftime, then recovered from a 52-43 second-half deficit to take a 65-64 lead late in the game.
+But Syracuse outscored UNC 22-14 from there to secure the upset.

 Syracuse's starting backcourt of JJ Starling and Judah Mintz led the effort.
 Mintz led all scorers with 25 points alongside five rebounds, four assists and three steals.
 He shot 8 of 11 from the field and 9 of 11 from the free-throw line.
 Starling tallied 23 points and three rebounds while shooting 9 of 15 from the floor and 3 of 6 from 3-point distance.

 RJ Davis led UNC with 19 points and three assists, while Cormac Ryan tallied 18 points and three assists.
-Armando Bacot and Harrison Ingram both double-doubled.
+Armando Bacot and Harrison Ingram both had double-doubles.
 Bacot posted 14 points and 10 rebounds, while Ingram tallied 14 points and 11 rebounds.